 SKIN: IMMEDIATELY flood affected skin with water while removing and isolating all contaminated clothing.
 Gently wash all affected skin areas thoroughly with soap and water.
 If symptoms such as redness or irritation develop, IMMEDIATELY call a physician and be prepared to transport the victim to a hospital for treatment.

 INGESTION: DO NOT INDUCE VOMITING.
-Strychnine is an exceptionally toxic poison but inducing vomiting may cause a seizure.
-IMMEDIATELY call a hospital or poison control center and locate activated charcoal, egg whites, or milk in case the medical advisor recommends administering one of them.
-If advice from a physician is not readily available and the victim is conscious and not convulsing, give the victim a glass of activated charcoal slurry in water or, if this is not available, a glass of milk, or beaten egg whites and IMMEDIATELY transport victim to a hospital.
-If the victim is convulsing or unconscious, do not give anything by mouth, assure that the victim's airway is open and lay the victim on his/her side with the head lower than the body.
+If the victim is conscious and not convulsing, give 1 or 2 glasses of water to dilute the chemical and IMMEDIATELY call a hospital or poison control center.
+Be prepared to transport the victim to a hospital if advised by a physician.
+If the victim is convulsing or unconscious, do not give anything by mouth, ensure that the victim's airway is open and lay the victim on his/her side with the head lower than the body.
 DO NOT INDUCE VOMITING.
 IMMEDIATELY transport the victim to a hospital.
 (NTP, 1992)

 Upper Explosive Limit (UEL): data unavailable

 ; 0.25 mmHg at 86°F; 1.6 mmHg at 140°F

 less than 1 mg/mL